tyre/llamaindex-pinecone/README.md

 Deletes all vectors associated with the given node ids.

 🚨 NOTE 🚨
-This does not work on Starter plans, which don't support filters on delete operations.
+This does not work on Free/Starter plans, which don't support filters on delete operations.
 Use `deleteVectors` instead.

 ```typescript
 await client.delete("peter-piper");